wrightben/math/Statistics - General/monty-hall/Readme.md

 ### Strategy
 Statistically, the best strategy is to choose a door and then claim the other person's two doors with the second choice.

-Believing the second choice is either one of 1:2 or 1:1 shouldn't affect the strategy either—choosing the other person's door is always sensible.
+Believing the second choice has odds of either 1:2 or 1:1 shouldn't affect the strategy either—choosing the other person's door is always sensible.
 The odds are no worse for the contestant's lack of understanding by doing so.

 <br />